Keep your computer operating system and applications up to date.

 Set your computer to check and run all software and system updates regularly.

 Mobile devices use different apps.
-Go to where you get your apps to see what is available, including Bb Mobile apps and our Stanislaus State Mobile App.
+Go to where you get your apps to see what is available, including Bb Mobile apps and our Stan State Mobile App.

-Mobile devices do not have full Blackboard functionality.
+Mobile devices do not have full Bb functionality.